wadkars-lgtm/nanoGPT/docs/07_sliding_window_attention.md

-# Sliding Window Attention (SWA) — Current Implementation
+# Sliding Window Attention (SWA) — Mask-Only Design and Benchmark Results

-This document describes the **Sliding Window Attention (SWA)** strategy currently implemented in this nanoGPT fork.
+This document describes the **current Sliding Window Attention (SWA) implementation** in this nanoGPT fork, explains **why it does not improve performance**, and records the **benchmark evidence** supporting that conclusion.

-The implementation is **intentional, minimal, and correctness-first**:
+The design is **intentional, minimal, and correctness-first**.
-- SWA is enforced **purely via attention masking**
-- **No KV cache eviction** is performed
-- Behavior is deterministic and compatible with MHA, GQA, and MQA
-- Designed to be a stepping stone toward production-style SWA

 ---

+## Executive Summary

+- SWA is implemented **purely via attention masking**
+- **No KV cache eviction or truncation** is performed
+- Attention semantics are correct and deterministic
+- **No performance or memory reduction is expected**
+- In practice, masked SWA is **slower** under PyTorch SDPA

+This implementation exists to validate **architectural behavior**, not to optimize inference speed.

+---

 ## What Sliding Window Attention Means Here

-For a given query token at position `t`, attention is restricted to:
+For a query token at position `t`, attention is restricted to:

 ```
 [t - W + 1, ..., t]